Employee Value Proposition Architecture

 – Utilities

 While in the commodities space, staple agriculture (particularly wheat, grains, and pulses) continue to show moderate price volatilities, which can be viewed favorably by short sellers, and short interest strategists.
-However, ongoing geopolitical tensions continue to impede the normalization of global supply chains.
+However, ongoing geopolitical tensions continue to impede normalized global supply chains.

 Disclaimer: This is not investment advice and should not be perceived as such in any form or manner.
 This newsfeed is a general overview derived from non-confidential project outcomes and generic discussions with partners across various sectors